 DMEXCO app – before our redesign.
 Source: DMEXCO

-During the DMEXCO conference, the mobile app was needed to access the event (the ticket was available only through it).
-The product was developed to present the agenda, enable users to create personalized schedules as well as networking.
+During the DMEXCO conference, attendees needed the mobile app to access the event (the ticket was available only through it).
+The app’s goal was to present the agenda, enable users to create personalized schedules as well as networking.
 Each attendee was able to create his or her own networking profile and get in touch with other participants by sending direct messages.
-The app was also interactive: it allowed to scan the badge at the exhibitor’s stand, learn more about them, save the information and make an appointment.
+The app was also interactive.
+It allowed to scan the badge at the exhibitor’s stand, learn more about them, save the information and make an appointment.

 Unfortunately, the app didn’t allow its users to exploit its full potential.
 The whole User Experience wasn’t excellent.
 There was much information everywhere, and it was challenging to find the one we were looking for in that abundance.
 User Interface wasn’t intuitive, it was easy to get lost in the app.
 The appearances were in English and German, and for non-german speakers it was tough to create a schedule because there was no possibility to filter the presentations by the language.
 What is more, networking was made difficult, because there was no in-app chat (instead of sending direct messages in the app, users were redirected to send text messages).
 The app was obligatory to use to enter the conference, but it failed in many purposes.
 It received negative rates in both Google Play and App Store.

 DMEXCO app: after Appstronauts redesign